escuccim/mammography-models/ReadMe.md

 The best performing architecture will be detailed below.

 ### Training
 For the model selection phase models were trained on Dataset 5 through 50 epochs with binary labels.
 Accuracy, precision, recall and f1 score were used to evaluate the models.
-At this time Dataset 8 had not yet been created.

 The models which performed well on Dataset 5 were retrained from scratch on Dataset 8 classifying to all 5 categories, on the assumption that this would cause the convolutional filters to extract the most important features.